 If you have other insurance coverage, our processing of your claim may utilize coordination of benefits guidelines.
-See Coordination of Benefits, page 61.
+See Coordination of Benefits, page 69.

 Once we pay your claim, whether our payment is sent to you or to your provider, our obligation to pay benefits for the claim is discharged.
-However, we may adjust a claim due to overpayment or underpayment for up to 18 months after we first process the claim.
+However, we may adjust a claim due to overpayment or underpayment.
 In the case of Out-of-Network hospitals, M.D.s, and D.O.s located in Iowa, the health plan payment is made payable to the provider, but the check is sent to you.
 You are responsible for forwarding the check to the provider, plus any difference between the amount charged and our payment.